OSGeo/gdal/doc/source/drivers/raster/netcdf.rst

 Creation of multidimensional files with CreateCopy() 2D raster API
 ------------------------------------------------------------------

-Starting with GDAL 3.1, the prefered way of creating > 2D files is to use the the :ref:`multidim_raster_data_model` API.
+Starting with GDAL 3.1, the preferred way of creating > 2D files is to use the the :ref:`multidim_raster_data_model` API.
 However it is possible to create such files with the 2D raster API using the CreateCopy() method (note that at time of writing, this is not supported using the Create() method).